The agent skill bundle is the machine-readable manual that teaches an AI agent

 actual signatures, payloads, examples, and gotchas for that one surface.

-The complete bundle is served flat at the top level of /skills/:
+The complete bundle is served under /documentation/skills/:

 ├── SKILL-FULL.md ← combined full skill, HTTP mode